jjrCN/ERT-GBDT_Face_Alignment/README.md

 - [x] utilize command line arguments to receive learning parameter
 - [x] optimize the learning code for fast learning
   - [x] use Eigen3 instead of cv::Mat for acceleration
+  - [ ] use multthreads to learn tree
+    - idea 1: use multithreads for evaluating each feature candidate
+    - idea 2: use multithreads for evaluating weak regressor function for whole data
 - [x] test a learnt model
 - [x] load a learnt model saved by a json format
 - [x] optimize test code